jvrieger/Weather-and-News-App/README.md

 # Weather-and-News-App
-Building a weather app to reinforce my ability to use APIs, break code into components, and develop a good-looking app.
+Building a weather app to reinforce my ability to use APIs (using OpenWeatherMap and NewYorkTimesAPI), break code into components, and develop a good-looking app.
 Built through Forge's Launch Program: SWE Technical Countdown 3

 Watch a run-through of my app here!